 - How to eat a balanced diet during pregnancy

-Many people abandon their exercise routine when they discover that they are pregnant, as some worry that exercise may harm the baby.
-But staying clear of any physical activity throughout your pregnancy may do you more harm than good.
+Many people abandon their exercise routine when they discover they're pregnant, as some worry that exercise may harm the baby.
+But staying clear of any physical activity may actually do you more harm than good.

 The NHS advises that women who are active during early pregnancy are less likely to experience problems in later pregnancy and labour, so it really shouldn’t be ignored.

 Here are some benefits of exercise during pregnancy:

 - Reduces discomfort — The added weight of the baby and the expanding uterus during pregnancy can put extra pressure on your muscles, joints, and ligaments.
 When you strengthen your muscles through exercise, they provide better support to the affected areas, helping to alleviate the strain on your body.
 Plus, working on your core muscles can help you keep a good posture, and that can mean less back pain.